Skip to content

 Defamation: Concept, Modalities and Penalties (Arts.
 205-216 CP)

-The typical elements of calumny are three: (i) the imputation of a specific crime with sufficient determination (generic attribution of criminality is not enough); (ii) the falsity of the imputation, assessed by objective criteria; and (iii) the calumnious intent, integrated by knowledge of falsity or reckless contempt for the truth (which case-law equates to eventual intent).
-Insult requires the concurrence of an offensive act or expression damaging dignity or attacking own esteem, with specific animus injuriandi to disparage; serious insults consist of objectively vexatious imputations, expressions or actions; mere harsh criticism, political criticism, satire and opinions are protected by freedom of expression of Art.
+The typical elements of calumny are three: (i) the attribution of a specific crime with sufficient determination (generic attribution of criminality is not enough); (ii) the falsity of that attribution, assessed by objective criteria; and (iii) the calumnious intent, integrated by knowledge of falsity or reckless contempt for the truth (which case-law equates to eventual intent).
+Insult requires the concurrence of an offensive act or expression damaging dignity or attacking own esteem, with specific animus injuriandi to disparage; serious insults consist of objectively vexatious attributions, expressions or actions; mere harsh criticism, political criticism, satire and opinions are protected by freedom of expression of Art.
 20 of the Constitution provided they do not degenerate into gratuitous vexatious insult.

 The penalties are graduated according to the entity of the wrong.
 Calumny with publicity (Art.
 206 CP) —disseminated in media, social media, press or any broad dissemination medium— is sanctioned with 6 months to 2 years prison or 12 to 24 months' fine.
 Calumny without publicity is punished with 6 to 12 months' fine.
 Serious insult with publicity carries 6 to 14 months' fine; without publicity, 3 to 7 months.
 Insults and calumnies directed at the Crown, the Cortes Generales, the Government or the Armed Forces (Arts.
 490, 496, 504 CP) integrate specific types with aggravated penalties.
 Civil liability ex delicto covers the publication of the conviction at the convict's expense (Art.
 216 CP), the public rectification in conditions equivalent to the original dissemination, and compensation for moral damages that may reach significant figures according to case-law.

 In current forensic practice, calumny and insult proceedings concentrate on four typical scenarios: social media defamation (Twitter/X, Instagram, Facebook, TikTok) with viral diffusion; false or vexatious reviews on opinion platforms (Google Maps, TripAdvisor, Trustpilot) affecting companies and professionals; media attacks on public figures in television programmes, radio or press; and organised discrediting campaigns in competitive business or political contexts.
 The private offence nature of calumnies and insults must be recalled: it requires complaint by the offended party under Art.
 215 CP and, in the case of non-serious insults, prior conciliation act; the Public Prosecutor does not act ex officio except in qualified cases (authorities, Crown).
-The prescription is short: 1 year for insults, 4 years for serious calumnies, which demands urgent procedural action.
+The limitation period is very short: 1 year for both insults and calumny (Art.
+131.1 CP), which demands urgent procedural action.
 Organic Law 1/2025 on Justice Service Efficiency, Organic Law 1/1982 on civil protection of the right to honour and consolidated Constitutional Court case-law on the balance between honour and freedom of expression orient the procedural response.
 At Alonso Sala, with 15+ years' experience, we undertake both the technical defence of those accused of calumnies or insults and the representation of the victim as private prosecution, articulating digital expertise to identify anonymous authors, precautionary measures of content removal and full claim for moral damages.

 Crimes Against Honour in Spain: Defamation, Slander and Insult — Defence Guide